 Dora has spent years exploring the jungle with her parents, having great adventures.
 Now older, however, she must face her greatest adventure yet - high school.
 She is soon forced to return to her roots, however, along with a group of her classmates and her monkey friend Boots, to save her parents, and solve the mystery behind a lost Incan civilization.

-Isabela Moner plays the titular character, with Jeffrey Wahlberg as her cousin Diego, Michael Peña and Eva Longoria as her father and mother Cole and Elena, Danny Trejo as the voice of Boots, Benicio del Toro as the voice of Swiper, and Marc Weiner reprising his role as Map and creators Chris Gifford and Valerie Walsh serving as executive producers.
+The titular character is played by Isabela Moner, who's no stranger to the Dora franchise - she was one of the main voices on Dora and Friends: Into the City!, where she played Kate.
+Jeffrey Wahlberg stars as Dora's cousin Diego, with Michael Peña and Eva Longoria as Dora's father and mother (Cole and Elena), Danny Trejo as the voice of Boots, and Benicio del Toro as the voice of Swiper.
+Marc Weiner reprises his role from the show as Map, and series creators Chris Gifford and Valerie Walsh served as executive producers.

 The film was theatrically released on August 9, 2019.